Describe the Mission and Purpose of your gTLD

 Its ultimate parent company is Compagnie Financière Richemont S.A. (“CFR”), a Swiss luxury goods holding company, which was created in 1988.
 This application is being made by Richemont DNS Inc. (“Richemont DNS”), one of CFR’s indirect wholly-owned subsidiaries.
 The group of companies whose ultimate parent company is CFR are referred to herein collectively as “Richemont”.

 Richemont’s luxury businesses operate globally.
 The largest market is Asia-Pacific, which generates more than 40 per cent of sales.
 We believe the diversity of our geographical operations, with a lack of dependency on any one market, represents a long-term competitive advantage.
-IWC, through its various divisions, operates through more than 950 points of sale for watches and accessories in 94 countries worldwide.
+Chloé, through its various divisions, operates through more than 100 boutiques plus numerous third party retailers in more than 31 countries worldwide.

 Richemont directly employs more than 20,000 people worldwide and has employees based in all major regions of the world.
 Two-thirds of Richemont’s employees are based in Europe, but Asia-Pacific and the Americas are also significant and growing areas of employment.
 The majority of Richemont’s employees in Europe are based in Switzerland, France, and Germany, where the manufacture of luxury goods is concentrated.
 Asia and the Far East are growing markets.
 In all regions, employees are engaged in retail, distribution, after sales service and⁄or administrative functions.